EratosthenesOfCyrene/Kartenwerkstatt/README.md

 ## Purpose

-I created this website to present my cartographic work in a clear and visually appealing way and to provide potential clients with an impression of my services.
+I created this website to present my cartographic work in a clear and visually appealing way in order to provide potential clients with an impression of my services.

 Its main goals are: